jackiehjm/stx-docs/doc/source/updates/kubernetes/software-updates-and-upgrades-software-updates.rst

 .. xbooklink    For more information, see, |distcloud-doc|: :ref:`Update Management for
     Distributed Cloud <update-management-for-distributed-cloud>`.

-The |prod| handles multiple updates being applied and removed at once.
-Software updates can modify and update any area of |prod| software, including the kernel itself.
+|prod| handles multiple updates being applied and removed at once.
+Software
+updates can modify and update any area of |prod| software, including the kernel itself.
 For information on populating, installing and removing software updates, see :ref:`Manage Software Updates <managing-software-updates>`.